LastZactionHero/wb-website/content/blog/the-more-the-merrier-introducing-the-workbright-partner-program.md

 ---
-title: "The More the Merrier: Introducing the Workbright Partner Program"
+title: "The More the Merrier: Introducing the WorkBright Partner Program"
 author: "Chapelle"
 date: 2016-06-22
 tags: [ "company-news", "hr-best-practices", "mission-critical-workforce", "partner", "partner-program", "workbright" ]